cta-observatory/divtel/CONTRIBUTING.md

 3. Add tests for the new changes
 4. Edit documentation if you have changed something significant
 5. Open a pull request
+6. If this is your first contribution, add yourself to the `codemeta.json` file